 Doctors need more training on celiac disease and gluten-related disorders

-Physicians have to educate themselves in order to treat patients with symptoms associated with celiac disease and non-celiac gluten sensitivity.
-Many physicians are unaware of the science surrounding gluten and still assume that celiac disease is the only validated health issue involving gluten or wheat.
+Physicians must educate themselves to effectively treat patients with symptoms related to celiac disease and non-celiac gluten sensitivity.
+Many doctors are still unaware of the science behind gluten and assume that only celiac disease is a validated health issue involving gluten or wheat.

 - Celiac Testing Explained